Flower City Union

-Flower City Union is an American pre-professional soccer team based in Rochester, New York, United States, that most recently played in the National Independent Soccer Association, a third tier league of the United States soccer league system and currently plays in the National Premier Soccer League.
+Flower City Union is an American pre-professional soccer team based in Rochester, New York, United States, that currently plays in the National Premier Soccer League.
 Its home stadium was Rochester Community Sports Complex Stadium.
 Flower City Union won their first championship in 2023, winning the 2023 National Independent Soccer Association Championship.

 History

 Founding

 In 2017, the long-time professional soccer team in Rochester, the USL's Rochester Rhinos, announced that they were going on hiatus as of the 2018 season.
 The departure of the Rhinos left Rochester without a professional soccer team for the first time since 1995 and left the team's stadium, Rochester Community Sports Complex Stadium, without a tenant in 2019.
 In 2020, an ownership group headed by David Weaver, the CEO and founder of Rochester-based Aphex BioCleanse Systems Inc. and a former Kodak optical engineer, submitted an application for a NISA team in Rochester.
-In June 2021, an announcement at the final Rochester Lancers game announced that FCU would take over the mens and womens Lancers and Lady Lancers teams.
+In June 2021, an announcement at the final Rochester Lancers game announced that FCU would take over the men's and women's Lancers and Lady Lancers teams.
 Behind the scenes, there was a big push from rival RNYFC to take over the Lancers.
 Promised shares in Weaver's company Aphex BioCleanse were the deciding factor in Salvatore "Soccer Sam" Fantauzzo choosing the Flower City Union brand.
 When this came to light internally in Aphex BioCleanse, Weaver was dismissed from the company, and his ownership in Flower City Union was quietly removed.
 Jimmy Paola was brought in to ensure the team had the ownership requirements for NISA to compete.

 Mark Washo, a former Chief Business Officer with the Rhinos, was appointed as Managing Director and Chief Commercial Officer and the group later announced a partnership with St. John Fisher College’s Sport Management Department.
 In December 2020, NISA approved the group's expansion application, and soon after the team was unveiled as Flower City Union, a nod to Rochester's nickname as the "Flower City".
 On April 14, 2021, the team logo and colors were introduced, the primary color being lilac purple in honor of Rochester's signature festival.